Where are current opportunities with Sydney Living Museums advertised?

 All roles within Sydney Living Museums require that you undergo a criminal record check.
 Having a criminal record will not necessarily disqualify you from selection.
 Anyone who will be working in child-related employment will also have to undergo a Working with Children check.
 Any other checks such as medical assessments or driving records will be included in the advertisment and role description.

 I have a disability will it affect my chances of securing a role?

 Disability will not be a factor in selection unless your disability means you are unable to perform the main tasks of the role.
 Sydney Living Museums is willing to make related adjustments for staff and encourage people with disabilities to apply for work with the agency.

 If you are called for an interview and you have special requirements (e.g. wheel chair access or an interpreter for hearing impaired persons), please advise the role contact officer or Human Resources who will make arrangements to assist wherever possible.

 You should prepare yourself for the interview and assessments by familiarising yourself with the work of Sydney Living Museums, particularly with the property or team in which the role is located.
 Also carefully read the role description so that you are fully aware of the requirements of the role.

 What is the time frame for recruitment?

-Ideally Sydney Living Museums endeavours to conduct interviews within two to three weeks of the closing date and outcomes known by all applicants with one month of the closing date.
+Ideally Sydney Living Museums endeavours to conduct interviews within one to two weeks of the closing date with outcomes known by all applicants one month after the closing date.
 However delays can occur due to unexpected circumstances.